zakaryesmail/Resources/README.md

-### Support or Contact
+### Contact

-Any questions of comments?
+Any questions or comments?
 Email Dr. Chugani at mchugani@wvschools.ca.